 How To Cook Filet Mignon

-Seriously, this steak is so easy to make and you don’t even need to use fussy ingredients.
+If you’ve ever wondered how to cook Filet Mignon, this steak is so easy to make and you don’t even need to use fussy ingredients.
 Everything is already in your pantry, I swear.
-And if you don’t have a cast iron skillet, no worries….it works fabulously in a stainless steel skillet, too.
+And if you don’t have a cast iron pan, no worries….it works fabulously in a stainless steel skillet, too.
 Just don’t use a non-stick skillet because you won’t be able to get the dark, crusty sear on your steaks that makes it so amazing.

 If you’re looking for a great cast iron skillet that will last forever, this one is my FAVORITE!